V-Squared/V-Squared.github.io/plan/true-north.md

 # Life after V²

-How life looks after V² has become mainstream from the point of view of computer user, retailer, and manufacturer:
+How life looks after V² has become mainstream from the point of view of computer users, retailers, and manufacturer:

 ## Life after V² as Computer User
-A computer user of a V² compatible PC enjoy's lower buying cost while at the same time getting higher performance for his applications due to increased customization of his V²PC.
-During the lifespan of his V²PC he further saves cost due to easy upgrading of parts that bottleneck the performance.
+A computer user of a V² compatible PC enjoy's lower buying costs while at the same time getting higher performance for his applications due to increased customization of his V²PC.
+During the lifespan of his V²PC he further saves costs due to easy upgrading of parts that bottleneck the performance.
 In case of a computer failure he is reducing downtime by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.

 ## Life after V² as Computer Retailer
-A computer retailer selling V² compatible PCs has reduced inventory costs while at the same time increased product availability.
-The modular nature also allows fast and low cost repair service for V²PCs, increasing sales and customer's satisfaction.
+The modular design of V² Product family reduces the inventory cost of a computer retailer selling V² compatible PCs while at the same time increasing availability of different computer models.
+The fast and low cost repair service gives the shop a tool that helps customers quickly and easily, minimizing their computer down time and increasing customer loyalty.

 ## Life after V² as Computer Manufacturer
 A computer manufacturer using V² Standards has a shorter development time with less risks.
 Production is faster with lower costs and less custom tooling.
-Inventory costs are reduced by fewer custom parts and increased number of standardaized parts that are shared across products.
+Inventory costs are reduced by fewer custom parts and increased number of standardized parts that are shared across products.